geoelectric/ui_auto_best_practice/uiabp.md

     * Given _count_ times to do it, when I take that many photos I have twice that many files

-### Make the tests explicit about their assumptions and their intent.
+### Make the test automation code explicit about all aspects of the test it's performing.

 The last example above is explicit to a fault.
 I could have written: